 No matter what type of iPhone you have though, it needs to have iOS 13.2 or newer.

 In addition to an iPhone though, you’ll probably want a stylus to use with Procreate Pocket.
 While you can draw with your finger on Procreate Pocket, many people prefer to draw with styluses.

 Unlike the iPad version of Procreate, you cannot use an Apple Pencil. iPhones are not currently compatible with iPhones, so you’ll need to choose other types of styluses.
-Luckily, you can choose almost any cheap stylus on Amazon to use with your iPhone and Procreate Pocket.
+I have a post about styluses for Procreate Pocket if you need recommendations!

 Once you have your iPhone and stylus ready, it’s time to download Procreate Pocket!
 Luckily, like the iPad version of Procreate, this will be the cheapest part of your experience.